Improve your Bridge - Part 1 at Abingworth

 London Heathrow airport is a little further away, so you'll need to travel via the centre of London.
 Allow 2½ hours to get to Pulborough.

 Cherie has spent her professional life in primary education, as a teacher and successful headteacher of 3 schools throughout the country.
 She is now a retired Primary Head, having also spent many years as a local magistrate.
-Cherie loves playing bridge but, more important, is just passionate about teaching bridge.
+Cherie loves playing bridge but, more importantly, is just passionate about teaching bridge.
 She is an EBU qualifed bridge teacher and runs her own successful bridge school and, with her husband Dave, organises bridge weekends in Bournemouth which are fantastic fun for everyone.
 Cherie says "Bridge is a truly amazing, obsessive game, but most of all it’s about having fun, making special new friends and having a wonderful social life".
 In her spare time she’s a keen cyclist and walker with her husband Dave, who is a walk leader for HF Holidays.

 Dates & Prices